MadLittleMods/zig-serialize-deserialize-experiments/README.md

  - How can we handle custom types that come from someone using our library?

 The first example covers the first question and just uses the `DenseLayer` and `ActivationLayer` types that come with the library itself.
-The "library" is just imaginary in the context of this barebones example but is an important distinction because we actually will only know about the types that are part of the library in the real-world example.
+The "library" is just an imaginary neural network library in the context of this barebones example.
+A neural network has several layers of various types.
+Noting this library boundary of what's known from the perspective inside vs outside the library is an important distinction because we actually will only know about the types that are part of the library in a real-world scenario.
+All the source files here are in the same directory just to simplify what's needed to reproduce the problem and make it easier to run (no build necessary).

 ```sh
 zig run ./interface/main.zig